rkyzk/your-poetry/documents/README.md

 ### Checking Performance and Accessibility
 **Performance**<br>
-Performace for all pages scored in 80s (I cleared browser cache before testing.)
+Performace for all pages scored in 80s even though I cleared browser cache before testing.<br>
 The factor that lowered the score and the recommendation to improve the performance were stated as follows:

-Page prevented back/forward cache restoration.
+- Page prevented back/forward cache restoration.
-Serve static assets with an efficient cache policy.
+- Serve static assets with an efficient cache policy.

 I will need more time and research to look into these aspects.
 For now I left these issues as they are.